Kewanee, Illinois: Parks

-Schools
+Education

+The northern part is in the Kewanee Community Unit School District 229, and the southern part is in the Wethersfield Community Unit School District 230.

-Kewanee has had two school districts, dating to when the community of Wethersfield was a separate municipality.
+Kewanee has historically had two school districts, dating to when the community of Wethersfield was a separate municipality.
 Though the towns merged long ago, the two school districts both remain in the city of 13,400, divided at Division Street in the middle of Kewanee.
 While Kewanee School District #229 has around 2,015 students (533 High School), Wethersfield #230 has about 600 students.
 The two schools enjoy a usually friendly rivalry, since both district high schools are in different divisions for most sports.
 However, this rivalry did become very heated in the sports the two high schools once competed in, most notably basketball.

 Black Hawk College-East Campus is recognized nationally for its equestrian program, as well as livestock judging teams.
 (Another Campus is located in the Quad Cities.)

 Festivals

 The most notable festival held in the community is Hog Days.
 It is held annually on Labor Day weekend.
 Events include a carnival, mud volleyball, a parade, and more.